 Can W-2s be completed online?

 Start preparing now and move your filing process online.
-With Paycor, this is easy.
-As soon as your last payroll processing of the year is complete or after your books are closed, our experts get to work producing accurate and timely W-2s for our clients.
+With Paycor, the process is easy.
+As soon as your last payroll processing of the year is complete or after your books are closed, our experts get to work producing accurate and timely W-2s.

 Paycor Can Help

-Over the course of 30 years, Paycor has perfected the payroll process so you can confidently and accurately pay employees.
-Check out our products to learn more.
+For more than 30 years, Paycor has perfected the payroll process so you can confidently and accurately pay employees.
+Check out our payroll product features products to learn more.